2hard2touch/smart-data-sanitizer/README.md

 You can use these files to manually test the sanitizer or as examples for creating your own test data.

-## Requirements

-- Python 3.11+
-- Operating System: Windows, macOS, or Linux
-- Dependencies: faker, presidio-analyzer, presidio-anonymizer
-- Dev dependencies: pytest, pytest-cov, hypothesis, ruff

-**Note:** The tool works completely offline and does not require any API keys or external services.

 ## Troubleshooting

 ### Common Issues